Phellodendron: Fossil record

 Phellodendron seeds are known from the Early Oligocene of eastern North America, from the Mid Oligocene to the Pliocene of Europe and from the Pliocene of Asia and Japan.

 One fossil seed of Phellodendron has been extracted from bore hole samples of the Middle Miocene fresh water deposits in Nowy Sacz Basin, West Carpathians, Poland.

 Several Phellodendron macrofossils have been recovered from the late Zanclean stage of Pliocene sites in Pocapaglia, Italy.

 Cultivation and uses

 As an ornamental plant, Phellodendron is a tree for all seasons.
 In spring it has yellow flowers, in summer it provides foliage and shade, in fall the leaves turn bright yellow, and the textured bark and winding branches add interest in the winter.
 The female bears black drupes that attract birds and other wildlife through the late fall and winter.

 The cork-tree is resistant to drought and insects, and it can thrive in a variety of soils.
 It is hardy to zone 4 and it is easy to maintain, sometimes to the point of being invasive.
 One drawback is that the drupes fall and scatter, which may be undesirable on a formal lawn.

 The bark in some species is thick, resembling that of the cork oak, but is not thick enough for commercial cork production.
-It has been used to produce a yellow dye.
+It has been used to produce a yellow dye which is harmless to humans as well as being light and heat resistant.